 This page discusses HRT methods, including routes of administration such as oral, transdermal patches and gels, subcutaneous implants, creams, injections, suppositories and discusses estrogen, progesterone, and testosterone.

-There is no perfect method of HRT and none precisely mimics nature.
-Fortunately this isn't all bad.
-During a woman's reproductive years, peaks and valleys of hormone concentration in the blood are necessary to trigger ovulation and if conception does not occur, menstruation.
-These swings in hormone levels can effect mood and sense of well being.
-For example many women experience a sense of euphoria during pregnancy when their levels of sex hormones are very high and PMS is related to the decline in hormone levels prior to menstruation.
+There aren’t any perfect HRT methods, and none precisely mimics nature.
+Fortunately, this isn’t all bad.
+During a woman’s reproductive years, peaks and valleys of hormone concentration in the blood are necessary to trigger ovulation and if conception does not occur, menstruation.
+These swings in hormone levels can affect mood and sense of well being.
+For example, many women experience a sense of euphoria during pregnancy when their levels of sex hormones are very high and PMS is related to the decline in hormone levels prior to menstruation.

 The hormones replaced in menopausal women include:

 The ovarian hormone responsible for the development and maintenance of what we refer to as secondary sexual characteristics.

 The ovarian hormone responsible for protecting the uterine lining from being overly stimulated by estrogen.
 Estrogen given alone (unopposed) when the uterus is present can result in the development of abnormal changes of the endometrium (uterine lining) including cancer.
 The addition of adequate amounts of progesterone to a program of HRT prevents this from occurring.
 Progesterone is not usually given following a hysterectomy as there is no uterine lining present to protect.
 Unfortunately, although necessary progesterone causes “PMS” like symptoms in approximately 30-40% of patients.
 This is mild in the majority of patients but can be severe in a small percentage.